Eight Great Dementia Products That Can Make Life Easier

 What is it?
 A classic jigsaw puzzle, made dementia-friendly with visual memory prompts, practical frames and user-friendly piece sizes.

 How can it help?
 Both soothing and engaging, jigsaw puzzles can be useful in entertaining those with dementia and involving them in an absorbing activity.
+Puzzles give those providing live-in dementia care an activity they can do with those they’re looking after that everyone enjoys.
 These award-winning puzzles were specially designed to assist and encourage those with early to mid-stage dementia, and come in 24 and 35 piece kits to be assembled within the frame and on a specially printed backing board.
 The pictures on the jigsaw puzzles – from beach scenes to garden views - have been carefully chosen to prompt conversation about memorable experiences too, allowing carers and family to join in both conversation and activity.
 The company also makes larger 13-piece jigsaws for those with mid-late stage dementia.

 Where to buy it: www.active-minds.org